 - If you are going to get enough sleep, you need to plan to turn off NETFLIX and put down your phone at a decent hour.

 - The 80/20 rule also requires some planning.
-If I know I have a party coming up on the weekend, I plan to make nutritious choices all week so that I can save my 20% “fun” for the party.
+If I know I have a party coming up, I plan to make nutritious choices leading up to the party so that I can save my 20% “fun” for the party.

 8. Sit With Your Craving